gmarmstrong/python-datamuse/README.md

 # python-datamuse

 Python wrapper and scripts for the [Datamuse API](http://datamuse.com/api/).
 Available on PyPI at <https://pypi.python.org/pypi/python-datamuse>.
 You can install this library with `pip3 install python-datamuse`.

+## Changelog

+### Version 1.1.0

+- Changed to Python 3
+- Uploaded to PyPI, added instructions for PyPI installation
+- Changed README example to reflect PyPI packaging
+- Set up Travis CI
+- Temporarily removed pandas
+- Changed mode of scripts to executable

 ## Example